Bacon Wrapped Smokies with Brown Sugar And Butter

 Bacon wrapped smokies with brown sugar and butter

-Canadian bacon is usually cured and fully cooked, so it won’t crisp up the same way pork bacon does when wrapped around the smokies.
+You can use the typical bacon or the Canadian bacon.
+The Canadian type tends to be leaner and thinner compared to traditional pork bacon.
+It is usually cured and fully cooked, so it won’t crisp up the same way pork bacon does when wrapped around the smokies.
 The texture may be softer, and slightly chewier.
 It’s typically less salty and has a milder, sweeter taste.

 Bacon Wrapped Smokies with Brown Sugar and Butter